krishsethu/AAI_500_Group7/README.md

 Project Description:
 This project performs a Statistical Analysis and Predictive Modeling for AIDS Virus Infection

-We have used  the AIDS classification dataset which encapsulates a broad spectrum of clinical and Demographical variables related to AIDS patients.
+We have used  the AIDS classification dataset which encapsulates a broad spectrum of clinical and Demographic variables related to AIDS patients.

 Details of Dataset:
-This is a AIDS classification dataset which encapsulates a broad spectrum of clinical and Demographical variables related to AIDS patients.
+This is an AIDS classification dataset that encapsulates a broad spectrum of clinical and Demographic variables related to AIDS patients.

 Data Source: - OpenML- AIDS_Virus_Infection_Prediction (https://www.openml.org/search?type=data&status=active&id=46076&sort=runs)